joshuakery/my-portfolio-site/src/posts/kidspool.md

 #OVERVIEW

-##It's a common surprise in youth sports: The *parents* are committing almost as much time to the sport as the kids.

-##Nowhere is this time commitment more strongly felt than when driving their athletes to practices and games.

-##We designed Kidspool, a web app for organizing youth athlete carpools, to free up more time for parents by improving the existing carpool structure — making it more flexible, accessible, and fair.
+We designed Kidspool, a web app for organizing youth athlete carpools, to free up more time for parents by improving the existing carpool structure — making it more flexible, accessible, and fair.

-#FINAL PRODUCT

-The following GIFs showcase our final design solution.
-Our main focus in these prototypes is to have a **simplified, straightforward interface**.
+#UX SOLUTION

+##A Streamlined Interface

 ###Requesting a Ride